-Channel Talent runs fully managed interactive webinars for schools on behalf of clients across the Higher Education and Business sectors.
+Channel Talent runs fully managed interactive webinars for schools and college students on behalf of clients across the Higher Education and Business sectors.
 The purpose is to support, inform and inspire young people’s career and education choices whilst encouraging students to seriously consider opportunities offered by the organisation that is presenting.
-Events complement face to face activities with schools, allowing Recruitment and WP teams to reach out to more schools and more frequently, without incurring travel and accommodation costs and significantly saving employees’ time.
+Events complement other activities with schools, allowing Recruitment and WP teams to reach out to more schools and more frequently, accessing the Channel Talent network of schools and colleges.

 We operate from a UK school base with 12 years’ experience of working with state and private schools across the UK and worldwide.